refayathaque/devops-on-GCP-with-tf-and-github/README.md

 Objective: Design a Cloud DLP transformation for a sample dataset.
 Create Cloud DLP templates to store the transformation configuration. _I.e., what's [here](https://cloud.google.com/architecture/creating-cloud-dlp-de-identification-transformation-templates-pii-dataset)_\
 Tasks and notes:

-1. Write tf code for buckets - The first bucket stores the sample dataset and the second bucket stores temporary data for the automated pipeline ✅
+- Write tf code for buckets - The first bucket stores the sample dataset and the second bucket stores temporary data for the automated pipeline ✅
-2. Download sample files ✅
+- Download sample files ✅
-3. Create a dataset in BigQuery where the Cloud DLP pipeline can store the de-identified (tokenized) data - Write tf code for dataset and table ✅
+- Create a dataset in BigQuery where the Cloud DLP pipeline can store the de-identified (tokenized) data - Write tf code for dataset and table ✅\
-   - A [dataset](https://cloud.google.com/bigquery/docs/datasets-intro#datasets) is contained within a specific project.
+   _A [dataset](https://cloud.google.com/bigquery/docs/datasets-intro#datasets) is contained within a specific project.
 Datasets are top-level containers that are used to organize and control access to your tables and views.
-A table or view must belong to a dataset, so you need to create at least one dataset before loading data into BigQuery.
+A table or view must belong to a dataset, so you need to create at least one dataset before loading data into BigQuery._
-4. Create a key encryption key (KEK) using Cloud Build - Write tf code 🚧
+- Create a key encryption key (KEK) using Cloud Build - Write tf code 🚧

 ## _demo-4_

 Something to do with networking - VPCs, etc.

-# React:
+# Infrastructure for React apps:

 ## _Demo1_

-Objective: Allow users to create, list, update and destroy buckets\
+Objective: Allow users to create, list, update and destroy buckets (Essentially creating a proper backend with API Gateway and multiple microservices for each operation type)\
 Tasks and notes:

+- To understand how to build node.js container images with express.js, create a simple one and deploy using gcloud commands - use [this](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/nodejs) as guide
-1. Create service account for app with custom role to only do the above, download `.json` key and use for making requests
+- Create 4 service accounts (for each microservice) (with custom roles if need be) to only do the above
-2. Create 5 dummy buckets so app has something to GET
+- Create 5 dummy buckets so there is something to GET when the app first loads
-3. Create a `.js` file to test SDK
+- Create a `.js` file to test SDK locally before implementing in microservices
+- Create 4 node.js containerized images that will serve as the microservices\
+  _GET_\
+  _POST_\
+  _PUT/PATCH_\
+  _DESTROY_\